conda-incubator/conda-pypi/docs/developer/testing/index.md

 1. Check that `tests/conftest.py` is present
 2. Verify the fixture name is correct
 3. Ensure the pytest plugin is loaded (`pytest_plugins` in conftest.py)

-### Port Already in Use

-If local test servers fail to start:

-1. Check if another test run is still active
-2. Kill any hanging test processes
-3. The ports used are 8035 (PyPI) and 8037 (Conda Channel)

 ```{toctree}
 :hidden: